falense/b2_fuse/README.md

 * Can be used as a regular filesystem, but should not (as it is actually in the cloud, no local copy exists)
 * Partial files are cached in memory.
 If you write or read very large files this may cause issues.
 Todo add memory usage limit.
 * Neither permissions or timestamps is supported by B2.
 B2_fuse should gracefully ignore any requests to set permissions.
+* Filesystem contains ".sha1" files, these are undeletable and contain the hash of the file without the postfix.
+This feature can be disabled by setting variable "enable_hashfiles" to False.

 ### Application specific notes: